Reach the Top with a DNP

 - Doctor of Nursing Philosophy (PhD): Emphasizes scholarly research and inquiry.

-Less common, but also an option, are joint programs for students who have a bachelor's in nursing (BSN) but have not achieved their master's (MSN) yet.
-Prospective students for these programs must be highly qualified, not to mention extremely serious about achieving a doctorate degree.
+Less common, but also available, are joint programs for students who have a bachelor's in nursing (BSN) but have not achieved their master's (MSN) yet.
+Prospective students for these programs must be highly qualified and meet a program's strict prerequisites.
 Potential joint programs include:

 - MSN/PhD: This degree combines a master's and doctorate in an accelerated program.